Get in touch with us via

 The GRENKE Consolidated Group reports on its operating situation and financial results in the Annual Report, the interim financial reports and the quarterly statements.
 Information is also published in ad hoc publications and press releases.
 All publications and reports are available on the Company's website at at www.grenke.de/grenke-group/investor-relations.

 The GRENKE Consolidated Group prepares its consolidated financial statements in accordance with International Financial Reporting Standards (IFRS) as applicable in the European Union.
 GRENKE AG prepares its separate financial statements under the provisions of the German Commercial Code (HGB).
 After examination by the Supervisory Board, the approved (consolidated) financial statements are published within four months of the end of the fiscal year.
-The Annual General Meeting elected KPMG AG Wirtschaftsprüfungsgesellschaft, Frankfurt am Main, Germany, as the auditor for the 2018 fiscal year.
-KPMG AG Wirtschaftsprüfungsgesellschaft will also carry out the audit review for the interim financial reports as applicable.
+The Annual General Meeting elected BDO AG Wirtschaftsprüfungsgesellschaft, Hamburg, Germany, auditor of the annual financial statements and consolidated financial statements for the 2021 financial year.
+The auditor shall also perform the audit review of interim financial reports for the 2022 financial year during the period up to the next Annual General Meeting in the 2022 financial year, insofar as these are to be performed in each case.

 The Board of Directors and the Supervisory Board work closely together for the benefit of the Company.